How To Become A Correctional Officer

 Correctional Officers must have the following qualities and skills:

 - Fast Acting

 - Physically Fit

-Corrections Officer Work Environment
+Correctional Officer Work Environment

 Almost all Correctional officers work for federal, state and local governments.
 Their job is to watch over individuals who have been arrested and are awaiting trial.
 They also watch those who have been sentenced to serve time in prison.
 Due to the nature of people who Correctional officers work with, this can be a potentially dangerous job.
 A Correctional officer is working with hostile people who do not want to be in jail.
 The officer must be physically strong, fast-acting and be able to confront inmates.
 Correctional officers work on rotating shifts and they may be scheduled to work.

-Corrections Officer Salary
+Correctional Officer Salary

 The median salary for a Correctional officer was $40,580 in May 2015, according to the United States Bureau of Labor Statistics.